 Best man speech jokes

 There isn’t much of a formula for this part.
 The only advice I would give you is to ensure that they are not ones that everyone has heard before.
 You don’t want other guests to finish off jokes for you.
-Although some of the classics are repeated for a reason.
+Although some of the classics and one liners are repeated for a reason.